semmypurewal/BeginningJavaScript/04-conditionals/readme.md

     passwordStrength("helloone");
     //=> medium

+2. A year is a leap year if it is divisible by 4, unless it is also divisible by 100 in which case it is not a leap year unless it is also divisible by
+400. Phew.
+Got that?
+Good.
+Write a function that accepts a number and outputs true if the number is a leap year, false if not.

+     isLeapYear(1988);
+     //=> true

+     isLeapYear(2001);
+     //=> false

+     isLeapYear(1800);
+     //=> false

+     isLeapYear(2000);
+     //=> true

 3. Write a function that accepts three strings and input, and returns the one that would come earliest in the dictionary.